Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *b) Authorization of personnel to enter an area that they are not, by default, allowed to have access to depends on the situation, location, and prior access detailed in Article 2, Subsection 3.1.*

-2) All Corporation Personnel are to follow orders, within reason, of personnel superior to their own authority.
-The first priority for authority is a personnel’s assigned rank within the department of a team a personnel is a part of, if applicable, followed by rank within the sub-department, as allowed by the Class-X Overseer of the specific department.
-Secondly, authority outside of one department is to be followed as described in Article 2, Section 3.
+2) All Corporation Personnel are to follow orders, within reason, of personnel superior to their authority.
+The first priority for authority is a personnel’s assigned rank within the department of a team the personnel is a part of, if applicable, followed by rank within the sub-department, as allowed by the specific department’s Classification - X. Secondly, authority outside of one department is to be followed as described in Article 2 Section 3.

-*a) “Within reason” defined as an order that does not directly violate, or cause an indirect violation of the Articles of Service.*
+*a) “Within reason” is defined as an order that does not directly violate, or cause an indirect violation of the Articles of Service.*

-3) All Corporation Personnel are not allowed to willingly allow themselves or others to interact with an entity in any way.
+3) All Non-Departmental Personnel are not allowed to willingly allow themselves or others to interact with an entity in any way.

-*a) Security Corps and the Department of Operations have been granted the ability to regulate the usage of entities in their own guidelines.*

-*b) The ability to regulate and authorize the usage of Entity - 004 has been fully delegated to the Innovation Department directorate.*
+*a) The ability to regulate and authorize the usage of Entity - 004 has been fully delegated to the Innovation Department directorate.*

+*b) Regulations for Departmental Personnel interacting with entities are enforced by their own departmental guidelines.*

 *c) In the event of a valid Innovation Department test described under Article 2, Section 3, Clause 1, only a Test Subject may interact with the entity, unless the entity is obtainable.*

-*d) Obtainable entities may be picked up and interacted with during an official Innovation Department test described under Article 3, Section 3, should the Innovation Department Member need them for that specific test.
-The entity must be returned to its respective containment chamber after the test has concluded.*
+*d) Obtainable entities may only be picked up and interacted with during an official Innovation Department test described under Article 3, Section 3, should the Innovation Personnel host needs them for that specific test.*

-*e) Engineering Personnel are granted permission to utilise E-004 should any corporation personnel request a drink(s).
+*e) Engineering Personnel are granted permission to utilise Entity-004 should any corporation personnel request a drink(s).
 However, Innovation Department tests are prioritised should a clash happen.*

-*f) Non-Combative Personnel may only make use of Gray Threat Level drinks from E-004 and Green Threat Level drinks if absolutely required.
-The document listing these drinks may be found here: https://docs.google.com/spreadsheets/d/1UHByJskO_e10wfAMcFNsFq-rH152do_XI4UXVBCHdK8/edit?usp=sharing*
+*f) All personnel may only make use of Gray Threat Level drinks from E-004 and Green Threat Level drinks if absolutely required.
+The document listing these drinks may be found here.*

-4) Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.
+4) All Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.

-*a) Any article worn must not be immature, inappropriate, or subversive in any form from all distances.*
+*a) Any article worn must not be immature, inappropriate, suggestive, or subversive in any form from all distances.*

-*b) Any article worn must not change the form and appearance of one's body to the extent of which no longer can be realistically achieved.*
+*b) Any article worn must not change the form and appearance of one's body to the extent of which can no longer be realistically achieved or deviate from the classic Roblox avatar model.*

-*c) Any article worn must not obscure rank title or name title to the point which it can no longer be reasonably discerned a precise rank or name.*
+*c) Any article worn must not obscure rank title or name title to the point where it can no longer be reasonably discerned a precise rank or name.*

-*d) Any article worn must not modify one's body parts.*

-*e) Corporation Personnel may not wear official uniforms that are associated, or are very similar to a group's uniform that is hostile to Nova Corporation, with the exception of old and outdated uniforms no longer in use, however, this law however does not apply to members of the Department of Operations or the Security Corps Task Force Detachment “Nothing To See Here”.*
+*d) Corporation Personnel may not wear official uniforms that are associated or are very similar to a group's uniform that is hostile to Nova Corporation, with the exception of old and outdated uniforms no longer in use, however, this law does not apply to Operations Personnel or the Security Corps Task Force Detachment “Nothing To See Here”.

-5) All Corporation Personnel are not allowed to attempt to, or succeed in, directly or indirectly impeding another Corporation Personnel’s duties, as outlined within this document and stated by, if applicable, the personnel’s department Class-X.
+5) All Corporation Personnel are not allowed to attempt to, or succeed in, directly or indirectly impeding another Corporation Personnel’s duties.

-6) All Corporation Personnel, with the exception of those who have access to weapons at-spawn, have been granted the ability to utilize any weapon, found without breaking any other clause within this Articles of Service, to utilize in self defence of themselves and those around them.
-They shall not directly or indirectly threaten the lives of other Corporation Personnel and may terminate escaping Test Subjects should they not violate any other applicable clause of the Articles of Service.
+6) All Corporation Personnel, with the exception of those who have access to weapons at-spawn, have been granted the ability to utilize any weapon, found without breaking any other clause within this Articles of Service, to utilize in self-defense of themselves and those around them.

 *a) Any Corporation Personnel superior in authority to a given Corporation Personnel, as described in Article 2, Section 3, may order said Corporation Personnel to respawn, given probable cause of a perceived violation of this clause.*

-*b) Non-Combative Corporation Members may only utilize weapons classified as "handguns", any other weapon is therefore considered banned from being used, and if picked up should be given to Security Personnel.*
+*b) Non-Combative Corporation Personnel may only utilize weapons classified as "handguns", any other weapon is therefore considered banned from being used, and if picked up should be given to Security Personnel.*

-*c) Engineering Personnel are given the ability to craft any weapon and hold it on their person as long as it is not used, and is given to Security Corps Members for use.
-Engineering Department Members may use an "AK-47" for self defense while around their work zones, at all other times they must follow the normal clause and sub clauses.*
+*c) Engineering Personnel are granted the right to craft any weapon and hold it on their person as long as it is not used, and is given to Security Corps Members for use.
+Engineering Personnel may use an "AK-47" for self-defense while around their work zones, at all other times they must follow the normal clause and sub-clauses.*

-*d) Any request from a Security Corps Member to drop a banned weapon to them, or respawn to remove said weapon must be obeyed, else risk being given a Classification - E sentence and or terminated.*

-*e) No Personnel may ever hold in their possession the following weapons unless authorized to do so by Class - X or those who have the ability to grant such: Any weapon that can only be obtained using commands, is experimental/anomalous weapons, and Nova Dominion weaponry.*

-*f) Dimension altered weapons (anomalous weaponry) may be authorized for usage by operatives of Task Force Detachment "Nothing to See Here" and "The Crazies" ranking "Crazy Advisor"+.*
+d) Dimension altered weapons (anomalous weaponry) may be authorized for usage by operatives of Security Corps Task Force Detachment "Nothing to See Here" and "The Crazies" internally ranking "Crazy Advisor".

+*e) Any weapons that can only be obtained from the death of or dropping from a certain team or division may be regulated by that respective team or division, any command regarding those weapons must be followed.*

 7) A Corporation Personnel designated “Kill on Sight” may be terminated in any condition by any Corporation Personnel.

-*a) The ability to designate personnel “Kill on Sight” has been granted to all Department of Operations Personnel, Personnel ranking Classification - X.*
+*a) The ability to designate personnel “Kill on Sight” has been granted to all Operations Personnel and personnel ranking Classification - X.*

-*b) Corporation Personnel ranking Classification - O or above, and Department of Operations Personnel may not be designated Kill on Sight, unless the employee issuing the order wields the clearance of Classification - X or above.*
+*b) Corporation Personnel ranking Classification - O or above, and Operations Personnel may not be designated Kill on Sight, unless the employee issuing the order wields the clearance of Classification - X or above.*

-8) Corporation Personnel being detained by the Regulations Department, Security Corps or Department of Operations may not evade or attempt to evade being detained.
+8) Corporation Personnel being detained by the Regulations Department, Security Corps, or Department of Operations may not evade or attempt to evade being detained.

-*a) “Detain evading” is defined as attempting to or succeeding in un-detaining yourself or moving away from your detainer while detained, using means including, but not limited to resetting, redeploying, rejoining, leaving and requesting others to terminate you without express permission of the detainer.
-The only acceptable way to be un-detained is for the detainer to un-detain you themselves.*

-9) Corporation Personnel may not avoid or attempt to avoid punishments being administered by those with the authority to do so, as described by Article 2, Section 3.
+*a) A detain evade is any attempt or successful attempt in being un-detained without the original detain user undetaining you.*

-10) No Corporation Personnel, with the exception of those who have access to weapons at-spawn and personnel ranking Classification - A or above, may utilize armored vest plating in any way shape or form.
+9) No Corporation Personnel, with the exception of those who have access to weapons at-spawn and personnel ranking Classification - A or above, may utilize armored vest plating in any way shape, or form.

 *a) Personnel ranking Classification - O or above, or Security Personnel ranking Security Supervisor or above may temporarily grant other personnel access to utilizing armored vest plating.*